-COFFEE WITH THE PRINCIPAL: Join us for our second meet and greet on Wednesday, April 8 at 8:30 in Room 83.
-Thank you to the PAC for providing the refreshments, hope to see many of you there.
+COFFEE WITH THE PRINCIPAL: Don’t forget to attend our second meet and chat with the Principal on Wednesday, April 8 at 8:30 am in Room 83.
+Thank you to the PAC for sponsoring this event.

 Our school is committed to the growth and positive development of students through an experiential learning approach that strives to engage the student, enlighten the mind and empower the future.

 Our mission is to empower every student to be a successful learner.
 We want our students to be the “Best” without reservation or qualified restrictions.
 We seek to promote a diverse, challenging and supportive environment of firmly grounded, tolerant, respectful, accountable and academically motivated students.

 Fully Accredited WASC School

 WASC stands for the Western Association of Schools and Colleges.
 It is the accrediting body for the western states, including California.
 Their job is to visit schools and determine whether or not the school is doing an adequate job educating All students as well as whether the school meets its own definition of who it claims to be.
 The WASC process includes a self-study to identify who we are, what we are doing, and how we are doing it.

 Becoming WASC accredited means that credits, grades, and courses taken at Riverside Prep will be transferable to other high schools and will be looked at by colleges as a fully accredited and reputable high school.
 Many colleges and universities will not accept students from non-accredited schools, or if they do, often students are held to higher test score requirements.
 Our interest is giving the students at our school the best education possible as well as enabling them to pursue whatever course they choose in the future.

 The Enrollment Center is located at 19121 Third St. in Oro Grande, CA.